The puzzling death of Mateusz Kawecki in Poland

 On September 12, 2018, a neighbor came to Mateusz's mother’s house in Hutków to ask about their barn, as a terrible smell had been emanating from it since July, and they thought it was probably a dead animal.

-The neighbor asks her if he can check the barn thoroughly.
-Half of the barn was walled off, creating a room with an attic/mezzanine level on top of that room.
-She agreed, so the neighbor climbed up and saw a pile of clothes.
+He asks her if he can check the barn thoroughly.
+Half of it was walled off, creating a room with an attic/mezzanine level on top of that room.
+She agreed, so he climbed up and saw a pile of clothes.
 Upon closer inspection, though, he was shocked to see that it was human remains consisting of a severed head and a torso.
-The corpse is too decomposed to be identified.
+The corpse was too decomposed to be identified.

-Further examination of the area showed there were also two rope nooses hanging from the roof and a backpack on the floor, which was later established to belong to Mateusz.
+Further examination of the area showed two rope nooses hanging from the roof and a backpack on the floor, which was later established as belonging to Mateusz.

-Some of Mateusz's teeth are knocked out and stuck to his clothes with what seems to be blood, and there are bloody patches on his clothes.
-Inside his backpack, there is a Polish water bottle with cigarette butts inside and an orange juice box.
+Some of Mateusz's teeth were knocked out and stuck to his clothes with what seemed to be blood, and there were bloody patches on his clothes.
+Inside his backpack, there was a Polish water bottle with cigarette butts inside and an orange juice box.
 Mateusz's family claimed that he never drank orange juice.

 A cell phone in the backpack showed one call to his uncle on March 30, 2018, but this seems like an accidental dial, as it only lasted for less than a second and never got through.